josdejong/lossless-json/README.md

 Features:

-- No risk of losing numeric information when parsing JSON containing big numbers.
+- No risk of losing numeric information when working with big numbers.
-- Compatible with the native, built-in `JSON.parse` and `JSON.stringify`.
 - Built-in support for `bigint`
 - Customizable: parse numeric values into any data type, like `BigNumber`, `bigint`, or `number`, or a mix of them.
+- Compatible with the native, built-in `JSON.parse` and `JSON.stringify`.
 - Works in browsers and node.js.
+- Modular and composable ES module functions.
-- Less than 3kB when minified and gzipped.
+- Less than 3kB when minified and gzipped in full.

 ## Install